Skip to content

 • When the bandwidth limit is reached, gateway requests return 429 until the next month

-• Storage usage resets on the first of each calendar month
+• Bandwidth resets on the first of each calendar month

 • Only serves CIDs pinned to your account — requests for other CIDs return 403